estnltk/estnltk-workflows/enc_workflows/readme.md

 `python  e_import_json_files_to_collection.py  confs/literature_old.ini` reads document JSON files from the collection directory `literature_old`, and stores in the collection's tables.

 Note: its advisable to use the collection via [EstNLTK's database interface](https://github.com/estnltk/estnltk/blob/main/tutorials/storage/storing_text_objects_in_postgres.ipynb) **only after the document insertion has been completed**.
-During the insertion, the collection may be in an inconsistent state: some of the documents/annotations might be incomplete, and queries might give in errors.
+During the insertion, the collection may be in an inconsistent state: some of the documents/annotations might be incomplete, and queries might give errors.